sorin-pop/ddn/server/README.md

 ## Create database
 **API endpoint:** POST `/create-database`
 ### Explanation
-Used to create a database through on of its connectors.
+Used to create a database through on of its agents.
 Passes the values forward, then gets the result back.
 Provides a human readable success or failure message.

-Returns an error if whenever the connector errors out, namely:
+Returns an error if whenever the agent errors out, namely:

 1. DB Name is not unique (already exists), or invalid
 2. Username is not unique (already exists), or invalid